MeteoSwiss-APN/fls_sat_verif/README.rst

 Usage
 -----

+You might want to copy and modify the test script (see next section) which runs the verification according to the steps described below.

 All work will happen in a dedicated working directory <wd>, e.g. ``$SCRATCH/wd_fls_sat_verif``.

 To get detailed log-messages printed to screen use ``-v``, ``-vv`` or even ``-vvv``.